cap-js/docs/java/change-tracking.md

 The change log will be extended with the texts for your entities from the `@title` annotation of the entity and the element.
 Otherwise, the change log will contain only the technical names of the entities and the elements.
-Titles will be translated, if they annotated as translatable.
+Titles will be translated, if they are annotated as translatable.
 See [Externalizing Texts Bundles](../guides/i18n#localization-i18n) for more information.

 ## How Changes are Stored